Kyleh2420/ESE224-MidtermProject/README.md

     * See lines 44 and 50 of fileOperations.cpp.
     * Attempted to solve with getline(), didn't work.
     * Already 35 minutes late to class...
 Will solve after I guess.
+  * Kyle (Again Again Again!)
+    * Solved it!
+    * I don't know what it was, but I moved all the strings to be saved in the same place (Name, Weapon, MaxHP, HP, attack, Balance), and it worked fine.
 # ESE224-MidtermProject

 Stony Brook University's ESE 224 Midterm Project